 Batu Katak is a tiny village with very little in the way of shops.
 That’s why we love it so damn much.

-If you’re in need of some snacks or basic supplies, you’ll find them at one of the small shops in the village, but for anything else, you need to head to Bahorok.
+If you’re in need of some snacks or basic supplies, you’ll find them at one of the small shops in the village, but for anything else, you need to head to nearby Bohorok (about a 20-minute drive away).

-Luckily, Bahorok is quite a big town, so you should be able to get most of what you need there.
+Luckily, Bohorok is quite a big town, so you should be able to get most of what you need there.

 ATMs